Baptism at Wildwood

 Infant Baptism is a sign of God's covenant and is properly administered to children of believers in their infancy.
 One parent must be a member of Wildwood Church (completed the membership process, approved and joined the church) in order for you to register your child to be baptized.

-If you are a teenager or adult desiring to be baptized and haven’t been baptized before, you must go through the membership process at Wildwood, consisting of the Membership Class.
+If you are a teenager or adult desiring to be baptized and haven’t been baptized before, your baptism is part of the membership process at Wildwood.
 Once you are approved for membership, you will be eligible for baptism.
 Your baptism will be the last step in the membership process.